 Contact your insurance provider at the phone number listed on your insurance card and ask if you are required to use a contracted supplier for home medical equipment.
 If the answer is yes, ask your insurance provider for a list of contracted suppliers and contact the supplier directly to see whether it offers ResMed products.

 If the answer is no and you are not required to use a contracted supplier, or you plan on paying cash for your equipment, contact us directly for a list of suppliers in your area that offer ResMed products.
-You may even be eligible for a rebate on ResMed equipment — find out how.

 How do I pick a home medical equipment (HME) provider?